wirrexx/fit_jerk/Logbook.md

 - A good techstack is nice but...
 	-> do not add too much dependencies
 - Testdriven approach is awesome!
-- Git knowledge is mandatory
+- Check your git knowledge!
 - Always do a backup!!!
 done
 ```